 Vehicle prep includes thoroughly cleaning the vehicles so that no debris, dirt, solvents, or contaminants remain.
 Prepping a vehicle for graphics installation is a critical step in proper vehicle graphics installation and should never be rushed or short cut.
 Here’s a short explanation of the process.

 Clean the vehicle using a 50/50 mixture of water and Isopropyl alcohol and be sure to use lint-free rags.
 Use one rag to apply the alcohol, and another to dry.
 If the vehicle is really dirty, you might consider washing the car first with soap and water, then cleaning with the 50/50 mix.
 If graphics were removed from the vehicle, some residual adhesive will remain on the surface.
 Use a citrus based cleaner to remove the adhesive, then follow up with alcohol to eliminate the citrus.
 Before applying the decal, inspect the surface for debris, lint, or moisture.

 What Else Can Slow Down the Process?

-- Unsuitable artwork — using inferior artwork may speed up the turnaround but cleaning it up can take MORE time.
+- Unsuitable artwork — cleaning up inferior artwork can take time.